Hubert Girault: Academic career

-Hubert Girault earned his engineering diploma in chemical engineering from the Grenoble Institute of Technology in 1979.
+Hubert Girault earned his engineering diploma in electrochemistry from the Grenoble Institute of Technology in 1979.
 Three years after that, in 1982, he completed his PhD thesis, entitled "Interfacial studies using drop image-processing techniques", at the University of Southampton, England.
 From 1982 to 1985, he worked as a post-doctoral researcher at the University of Southampton, before becoming a lecturer in physical chemistry at the University of Edinburgh.
 In 1992, he became a professor of physical chemistry at the École Polytechnique Fédérale de Lausanne (EPFL) till 2022.
 He is also the founder and director of the Laboratoire d'Electrochimie Physique et Analytique.
 He has served twice as chairman of the Department of Chemistry, now called Institute of Chemical and Engineering Science (ISIC) for the periods 1995-1997 and 2004–2008.
 He has also served twice as head of the Chemistry Teaching Commission in charge of chemistry and chemical engineering education at EPFL, now called Section of Chemistry and Chemical Engineering for the period 1997–1999 and 2001–2004.

-He was director of the Doctoral Program in Chemistry at the EPFL for the period 1999–2000.
+He was director of the Doctoral Program in Chemistry at EPFL for the period 1999–2000.
 During the period 2011–2014, he was Dean of Bachelor & Master Studies at EPFL and has supervised a comprehensive teaching reform, with the definition of new curricula starting September 2013.
-These changes included the introduction of a new first year curriculum with two-thirds of common courses for all scientific and engineering sections, a new bachelor curriculum integrating more closely lecture courses, exercises and practical laboratories.
-He was involved in a major overhaul of the master programs and the introduction of MOOCs for specific courses and a new Master program in Energy.
-As Dean, he introduced measures to improve the quality control of education, in particular by setting up, for each section, an academic commission responsible for auditing yearly all the programs.
-He also chaired the different admission committees both at the bachelor and master levels.

 During his career, he has supervised 70 PhD students and trained many postdoctoral fellows.
 30 former PhDs and post-docs are now professors in Canada, China, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Korea, Singapore, UK & USA.
 Education has been a major part of his activities, and his lecture notes have formed the basis of a textbook entitled: "Electrochimie Physique et Analytique" (now in the third edition); translated in English "Analytical and Physical Electrochemistry".

 Prof. Hubert Girault always had an interest in scientific publishing.
 Between, 1996 and 2001, he was associate editor of Journal of Electroanalytical Chemistry, which at the time was one of the major reference journals in the field.
 He is also the vice-president of the Presses polytechniques et universitaires romandes.
-He has served on many editorial boards and has served as Associate Editor of Chemical Science (Royal Society of Chemistry) (2010-2018).
+He has served on many editorial boards and has served as associate editor of Chemical Science (Royal Society of Chemistry) (2010-2018).
 Prof. Hubert Girault was Chairman of the Electrochemistry division at EUCHEMS (2008-2010), and was the Chairman of the annual meeting of the International Society of Electrochemistry, Lausanne 2014.